mikeroyal/Apple-Silicon-Guide/README.md

 </h3>

 [Game Porting Toolkit](https://github.com/apple/homebrew-apple/tree/main/Formula) is Apple's new translation layer which combines Wine with Apple's own D3DMetal which supports [DirectX 9 through 12](https://en.wikipedia.org/wiki/DirectX).
-Games that use anti-cheat or aggressive DRM generally don't work.
-Games that require [AVX/AVX 2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) CPUs also don't work such as the Last of Us Part 1 game.
+Games that use anti-cheat([Easy Anti-Cheat](https://www.easy.ac/) and [BattleEye](https://www.battleye.com/)) or aggressive [DRM](https://en.wikipedia.org/wiki/Digital_rights_management) generally don't work.
+Games that require [AVX/AVX 2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) CPUs also don't work.

+ * The Game Porting Toolkit builds a [dxil](https://github.com/Microsoft/DirectXShaderCompiler/blob/main/docs/DXIL.rst) to [metallib](https://developer.apple.com/documentation/metal) converter and DirectX11/DirectX12 to Metal runtime translator.
+Non-graphics APIs are translated by Wine and do not use any tech from [moltenVK](https://github.com/KhronosGroup/MoltenVK), [DXVK](https://github.com/doitsujin/dxvk); or [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross).
+The Metal shader converter can be shipped by games and can be used in the game developer asset pipelines.

+ * [Metal shader converter](https://developer.apple.com/metal/shader-converter/) is a tool that converts shader intermediate representations in LLVM IR bytecode into bytecode suitable to be loaded into Metal.
+It’s available as a library and a standalone executable.
+All the functionality exposed through the library interface is available via the standalone executable.

 <p align="center">